Resources

 Can an hCG Levels Calculator be used to confirm pregnancy?

-As there are several reasons for the beta hCG hormone to be present in the blood, it is not diagnostic of pregnancy.
+As there are several reasons for the beta hCG hormone in the blood, it is not diagnostic of pregnancy.
 An ultrasonography showing a viable foetus (with a heartbeat at around 6-7 weeks) is confirmatory.

 Can an hCG Levels Calculator be used to confirm a miscarriage?

-A normal pregnancy, a miscarriage, and an ectopic pregnancy can all have similar patterns in the rise or fall of beta hCG levels.
-Hence the doubling time alone should never be used for diagnosis.
-Only a trained medical professional can give you a diagnosis after appropriate examination and testing.
+A normal pregnancy, a miscarriage, and an ectopic pregnancy can all have similar patterns in the rise or fall of beta hCG levels charts by day.
+Hence, the doubling time alone should never be used for diagnosis.
+Only a trained medical professional can diagnose you after appropriate examination and testing.

 Disclaimer: The content on this page is generic and shared only for informational and explanatory purposes.
 Please consult a doctor before making any health-related decisions.